 Albany became an employee-owned company in 2015 thereby adding lifelong stability to our British heritage.
 We are very proud of our long associations with some of the world’s leading companies and our position on the supplier lists of these companies allowing supply of all types of pumps in addition to our own portfolio of products.

-The companies and pump suppliers found below welcome this exclusive situation, enabling the purchase and supply of the world’s leading brands through one unique brand - Albany Pumps.
 Our CNC production plant in Lydney, Gloucestershire and Service and Repair Centre in Bradford, West Yorkshire provide two key hubs of all Albany Pumps manufacturing.
-You can be rest assured that you're in good hands with our engineers, as we provide the standards for every industry such as ATEX, CE, BSI, VdS, and API.
+You can be rest assured that you're in good hands with our engineers, as we provide the standards for every industry such as ATEX, CE, BSI, VdS, and API, and our pumps are all manufactured to the latest ISO9001 standard.

 We own, manufacture and can support all of these brands: